nbrandaleone-blog/canary-blog/README.md

 the process, and you will notice the Route53 weights changing, and the StepFunction firing again.

 ![Diagram 4](images/stepFunction.png)
-A few notes on the above test procedure: <UPDATE>

 ## Cleaning Up